MorganSantalucia/Archive/README.md

 # Morgan-SANTALUCIA

-This repository is a small showcase of my academic and professional background as an engineering student in the SICOM program at Grenoble INP.
+This repository is a small showcase of my academic and professional background as an engineering student in the SICOM program at Grenoble Institue of Technology (GIT).

 It contains: